nuxeo/nuxeo/nuxeo-distribution/README.md

 Built Nuxeo Package is in `nuxeo-marketplace-dm/target/`.

-It can be installed in CAP Tomcat using `nuxeoctl` or from the Administration page within the Nuxeo server.
+It can be installed in a Nuxeo Server using `nuxeoctl` or from the Administration page within the Nuxeo server.

 ### Other applications